I used all the IDEs and editors listed here for an extended period of time at one point.

 Visual Studio Code (active)

 Code was always neat and clean, right from the beginning.
 And Microsoft managed it to make it extremely powerful but still lightweight.
 It replaced Notepad++ as my editor for websites before IntelliJ, and now even IntelliJ itself, as I can debug my Flask or Angular or Java applications directly from it.
 It has fully replaced Notepad++ as a quick editor for anything on all my systems.
 It has syntax highlighting for most programming languages out of the box, which makes it perfect for fixing code blocks on sites like Stack Overflow.
 And the possibilities are nigh endless.
 Remote Debugging?
 There’s a plugin for that.
 FTP upload?
 There’s a plugin for that.
 SCSS formatting help?
 I think you got it now…

-Over the years I used other IDEs like Eclipse, Netbeans, Atom or Sublime text, but none of them long enough to be able to give a proper evaluation.
+Over the years I used other IDEs and editors like Eclipse, Netbeans, Atom or Sublime text, but none of them long enough to be able to give a proper evaluation.